 We estimate utilization by age, sex, race, family structure, health status, payer, geography, and service category.
 We impute utilization rates for every respondent in our ACS data extract, and then scale these rates to regional benchmarks.
-Our methodology was carried out in six steps:
+Our methodology was carried out in five steps:

 - 1. We use the Medical Expenditure Panel Survey (MEPS) to model utilization rates among the commercially-insured population for the following health care services: - Hospitalizations - Outpatient visits - Emergency room (ER) visits - Physician visits - Prescription drug fills and refills - 2.
 We use findings from the Oregon Health Insurance Experiment to reduce utilization rates for people without health insurance coverage. - 3.
 We use these models and adjustments to assign utilization rates to each respondent in our ACS Data Extract. - 4.
-We develop state-level utilization benchmarks for the commercially-insured population, and scale utilization rates so they are consistent with those benchmarks. - 5.
-We perform a final scaling adjustment to our utilization rates so that they align with national utilization rates by age and sex published by the Health Care Cost Institute (HCCI). - 6.
+We perform a scaling adjustment to our utilization rates so that they align with national utilization rates by age and sex published by the Health Care Cost Institute (HCCI). - 5.
 We developed a methodology to increase intrapersonal correlation across service categories to empirically observed levels.